-The Trustees consider that the Board of Trustees and the senior leadership team comprise the key management personnel of the Academy Trust in charge of directing and controlling, running and operating the Trust on a day to day basis.
-All Trustees give their time freely and no Trustee received remuneration in the year in relation to their role as Trustee.
+The Trustees consider the Board of Trustees and the senior leadership team comprise the key management personnel of the Academy in charge of directing and controlling, running and operating the Trust on a day to day basis.
+All Trustees give their time freely and no Trustee received remuneration in the year.